Amy Shira Teitel

-Amy Shira Teitel is a Canadian author, popular science writer, spaceflight historian, and YouTuber.
+Amy Shira Teitel is a Canadian author, popular science writer, historian, and YouTuber.

 Career

 Writer

 Amy Shira Teitel is a native of Toronto.
 She has written for The Daily Beast, National Geographic, Discovery News, Scientific American, Ars Technica, and Al Jazeera English.

 Teitel's first book was based on research for her master's degree thesis.
 Breaking the Chains of Gravity (2015) tells the story of America's nascent space program.
 The book describes the early pioneers of rockets in the late 1920s, up to the formation of NASA.

-Teitel's Fighting for Space: Two Pilots and Their Historic Battle for Female Spaceflight (2020) is a dual biography of female pilots Jacqueline Cochran and Jerrie Cobb.
+Teitel's Fighting for Space (2020) is a dual biography of female pilots Jacqueline Cochran and Jerrie Cobb.

 Video and other media

 In 2012, Teitel created the YouTube channel, The Vintage Space, in which she delves into the early history of space flight.

 Teitel was a co-host for the Discovery Channel's online DNews channel, which later became Seeker.
 She has also appeared on Ancient Aliens, NASA's Unexplained Files, and other cable documentary shows.